khandelwalvidhisha-stack/Zepto_SQL_project/README.md

 ## 🔧 Project Workflow

-Here’s a step-by-step breakdown of what we do in this project:
+Here’s a step-by-step breakdown of what i did in this project:

 ### 1. Database & Table Creation
-We start by creating a SQL table with appropriate data types:
+I started it  by creating a SQL table with appropriate data types:

 ```sql
 CREATE TABLE zepto (